Theieyrre/Pluckerpy/README.md

 python followers.py pluckerpy password123 github 50 test
 ```

 To get all followers of a user, set min to -1
+username and password arguments are used for getting total number of follower.
+They are non-optional even without -1 follower count

 | Parameters   |      Description      |
 |----------|:-------------:|